 Includes all lodging, all breakfast, lunch and snacks, 7 dinners, transportation within Iceland, local guide, guided tour Into The Glacier, park entrance fees, leaders, trail maps and narratives.
-Early bird price good through April 15.
+Discount on price last until May 15!

 Timberline van will transfer guests from the hotel in Reykjavik to the start of the tour, and return to the hotel.

 Not included: Airline service to Keflavík International Airport; pre and post tour hotel, selected dinners; alcoholic beverages; Guide Gratuity.

 Hotel 8:00 am

 This amazing Nordic island nation has become a hot spot for recent travelers.
 Not only is it easy to get to, being closer than any other European country to the Americas, but its dramatic landscape includes volcanoes, glaciers, geysers, lava fields, hot springs, countless waterfalls, numerous mountain ranges, two national parks and fields upon fields of lupine.
 The history of its people dating back to Viking times is told in the Sagas, which every Icelandic child can recite.